top of page

 Course meal that’s delicately prepared by Chef to lead down a path to an authentic and pure experience of Japanese cuisine.

-Will have 2hour and 45 minutes
+Will have 2 hours and 45 minutes

 from booking time